 A really big show

-You haven’t seen a movie until you’ve seen an IMAX movie.
-Central PA’s biggest screen turns any movie into a total immersion experience.
-The screen itself is 65 feet high and 80 feet wide.
-That’s a full six stories tall.
+You haven’t seen a movie until you’ve seen an one on Central PA’s biggest screen turns any movie into a total immersion experience.
+The screen itself is 38 feet high and 70 feet wide.
 The powerful 6-channel, 16,000 watt surround sound system makes every film sound as big as it looks.
-From under the sea to outer space, educational films to Hollywood blockbusters, 2D to state-of-the-art 3D, IMAX makes every movie experience a moment to remember.
+From under the sea to outer space, educational films to Hollywood blockbusters, 2D to state-of-the-art 3D, every movie experience is a moment to remember.

 To find out more about our current films, click here.
 To view our film schedule, click the here for the showtimes.